 Fishing guides, tuition and ghillie services

-You'll be shown great spots to fish on the Teifi river by the experienced localfishing guides of the Teifi River Guides, who offer a range of services from night fishing to full ghillie support.
-Steffan Jones of Angling Wordwide is an expert on the sea trout, Sewin, as well as brown trout and grayling on the Teifi and Tywi.
+You'll be shown how and where to fish by the experienced local fishing guides of the Teifi River Guides, who offer a range of services from night fishing to full ghillie support.
+Sewincaster Illtyd Griffiths knows the best casting techniques to use on rivers all over the world and Steffan Jones of Angling Wordwide is an expert on the sea trout, Sewin, as well as brown trout and grayling on the Teifi and Tywi.
 The skills and knowledge of Moc Morgan have been picked up by his son,

 Hywel, Castmaster fishing guide and tutor for a range of Welsh rivers and lakes.